bcdannyboy/STOC-D/README.md

 ### Integrate Advanced Volatility Modeling

-- [ ] **GARCH Models Implementation**:
-  - [ ] **GARCH(1,1) and EGARCH Models**: Introduce these models for volatility forecasting, allowing for the dynamic updating of volatility based on past price behavior and asymmetric volatility effects.
+- [ ] **SABR Model Implementation**: Stochastic Alpha Beta Rho (SABR) model for volatility modeling, offering a more flexible framework for capturing the dynamics of implied volatility surfaces.
-  - [ ] **Volatility Forecasting Functions**: Develop functions to predict future volatility using these models, enhancing the accuracy of risk and probability calculations.

-- [ ] **Regime-Switching Models**:
-  - [ ] **Markov-Switching GARCH**: Implement models that account for shifts in market regimes, helping identify periods of higher or lower volatility and adjust strategies accordingly.
-  - [ ] **Hidden Markov Model for Volatility Regimes**: Integrate hidden Markov models to detect underlying volatility regimes, improving the prediction of market behavior under different conditions.

-- [ ] **Enhanced Local Volatility Calculations**:
-  - [ ] **Improved Fitting and Interpolation Techniques**: Enhance the precision of local volatility surfaces by refining fitting methods and interpolation techniques, resulting in better option pricing and risk assessment.
+- [ ] **Bates Model Implementation**: Integrate the Bates model, which combines stochastic volatility and jumps, to capture the complex dynamics of asset prices and improve option pricing accuracy.

 ### Expand One-Dimensional Stochastic Models

+- [ ] **Longstaff-Schwartz Method**: Implement the Longstaff-Schwartz method for American option pricing, allowing for more accurate pricing of options with early exercise features.
-- [ ] **Variance Gamma Model**:
-  - [ ] Implement the Variance Gamma model for more accurate pricing of options, particularly in markets with heavy tails or skewed distributions.
+- [ ] **Variance Gamma Model**: Implement the Variance Gamma model for more accurate pricing of options, particularly in markets with heavy tails or skewed distributions.

-- [ ] **Normal Inverse Gaussian (NIG) Model**:
-  - [ ] Integrate the NIG model to account for skewness and kurtosis in asset returns, offering a more nuanced approach to option pricing and risk management.
+- [ ] **Normal Inverse Gaussian (NIG) Model**: Integrate the NIG model to account for skewness and kurtosis in asset returns, offering a more nuanced approach to option pricing and risk management.

-- [ ] **Enhanced Model Calibrations**:
-  - [ ] Improve the calibration of existing models, ensuring that they accurately reflect market conditions and historical data, enhancing the reliability of simulations and pricing.
+- [ ] **Enhanced Model Calibrations**: Improve the calibration of existing models, ensuring that they accurately reflect market conditions and historical data, enhancing the reliability of simulations and pricing.

 ### Develop Multi-Dimensional Stochastic Modeling

-- [ ] **Lévy Copulas for Multi-Asset Correlation Modeling**:
-  - [ ] Implement Lévy copulas to model the dependency structures between multiple assets, allowing for more sophisticated multi-asset portfolio simulations and risk assessments.
+- [ ] **Lévy Copulas for Multi-Asset Correlation Modeling**: Implement Lévy copulas to model the dependency structures between multiple assets, allowing for more sophisticated multi-asset portfolio simulations and risk assessments.

 - [ ] **Extended Monte Carlo for Multiple Assets**:
   - [ ] **Correlated Asset Price Simulations**: Develop algorithms for simulating correlated price paths across multiple assets, providing insights into the joint behavior of assets in a portfolio.